AishaShamon/Edubridge-Data-Analytics/Projects/student_score-linear regression/README.md

 #### students score  Prediction
-A categorical dataset to predict the scoreof students The dataset contains details of the features of predicting Lung Cancer based on gender, age, and many other factors.
-Here we can split the data into two parts features and Target.
-Target being Lung Cancer and rest will be features.
+A categorical dataset to predict the score of students The dataset contains details of the features of predicting Hours	Scores Here we can split the data into two parts features and Target.
+Target being score and rest will be feature.
-In this notebook, the prediction is made whether a person will have the chance of Lung cancer using linear regression.
+In this notebook, the prediction score of students is made  using linear regression.
 The ML approach applied according to the data observation
 Structure:
 Part1: Reading the dataset